 Of course, key to ensuring the success of digital transformation is effective communication and onboarding.
 All too often, the root of employees’ lack of engagement is the fact that they aren’t fully aware of the resources available to them; or they didn’t receive sufficient training in using new tools.

 But another crucial aspect of any digital initiative is communication focused on the value of that initiative, and how employees themselves will benefit.
 Let’s take the example of an employee advocacy platform: what’s in it for employees themselves?

 An Example: Employee Advocacy

 The arguments for are many.
 Firstly, an employee advocacy platform aggregates company content as well as relevant third party content.
-It therefore acts as a one-stop information hub, where employees can stay up to date by viewing all the latest company news, and access pertinent content that relates directly to what they do.
+It therefore acts as a one-stop information hub, where employees can stay up to date by viewing all the latest company news; as well as access pertinent content that relates directly to what they do.
 This content is easy to find because of the way it is organized on the platform – on Sociabble, for example, companies can create themed channels that correspond to employees’ needs and activity.

-Secondly, by having access to the most up to date, relevant content, and being able to share it with their own connections from the very same platform, employees are in the perfect position to strengthen their online profile and build a presence on social media, which is where an increasing amount of business interactions take place.
-According to the conversations they are having (or want to initiate), they can relay a mixture of company and third party content and, by adding their own messages and insights, share their own expertise.
+Secondly, by having access to the most up to date, relevant content, and being able to share it with their own connections from the very same platform; employees are in the perfect position to strengthen their online profile and build a presence on social media.
+This is also where an increasing amount of business interactions take place.
+According to the conversations they are having (or want to initiate), they can relay a mixture of company and third party content; and, by adding their own messages and insights, share their own expertise.

-Social media is transforming the way companies communicate and do business, and employee advocacy is something companies should embrace as part of this transformation.
-But it’s also the perfect example of an initiative which, though valued by those who pioneer it, needs to be presented to employees in terms of the benefits it brings for them.
+Social media is transforming the way companies communicate and do business; and employee advocacy is something companies should embrace as part of this transformation.
+But it’s also the perfect example of an initiative.
+One which has value to those who pioneer it, but they also need to present it to employees in terms of the benefits it brings for them.
 Like all aspects of digital transformation, employees’ enthusiasm should not be taken for granted; communication and training are key if the initiative is to succeed.